Richard Stuart Piano, Guitar, Bass And Music Education

 I begin with a discussion to evaluate the students experience, knowledge, and goals.
 I test the student for hearing pitch and pitch changes.
 We do some simple exercises and tests to determine a plan to move forward.
 I have found that all students are unique, have different ways of learning, and different goals.
 I customize my lessons to the student.
 I never teach in a "cookie cutter", "one size fits all", way.

-My Rates are $60 per hour; $45 for 45 minute lesson; and $30 for a 30 minute lesson.
-All of these rates are for lessons at your address.
-I do have a 24 hour cancellation policy, but I am flexible if the student is ill.
+My Rates are $70 per hour; $55 for 45 minute lesson; and $35 for a 30 minute lesson.
+I do have a 24 hour cancellation policy, but I am flexible if the student has an emergency of any kind or is ill.

 I started teaching my sons when they were quite young and really enjoyed it.
 I have always felt that I had an obligation to pass on my knowledge and technics.
 I enjoy teaching and working with my students.
 There is always a lot of laughter during my lessons.
 It is quite fulfilling when you can help someone master a piece and achieve their goals.